cesinco/octordle-results/README.md

 ## Background

 Those of you who enjoy playing octordle (a variation of wordle that presents 8 wordle-like boards simultaneously with a maximum of 13 guesses permitted to solve all 8 boards) may be frustrated that the the "sharing" functions only displays the count of guesses for each board, but not the actual display of guesses as the other wordle variations display.
-Typically, the sharing functionality /inserts something like the following into your clipboard:
+Typically, the sharing functionality inserts something like the following into your clipboard:

 <pre>
 Daily Octordle #83